 The Top 9 SEO KPIs to Track

 You might consider using the following list of some of the most important SEO metrics for how to monitor SEO performance.
-As you use metrics for how to evaluate SEO performance, you can evolve your strategy for better results.
+As you use metrics for evaluating SEO performance, you can evolve your strategy for better results.

 1. Organic Sessions

+Organic traffic is the most important KPI for tracking your SEO efforts.
 An organic session is a website visit that comes from a search on a search engine.
 It’s not a click from a paid advertisement for your site on another website.
-People typed in a keyword and clicked on the result of your website to find what they were looking for.
+People typed in a keyword in a search bar and clicked on the result of your website to find what they were looking for.

 Organic sessions are important to measure because they show the impact your website is making in search engines.
 They show: